 James Madison University (JMU) Libraries & Educational Technologies (L&ET)

-seeks a dynamic, technologically capable individual to provide innovative
+seeks a dynamic, creative, and service-oriented colleague to provide

 James Madison University is a public, comprehensive university of